-Open Internet Explorer again and enter the device's address http://192.168.0.3 (or your address) and this time you will need to enter the user name "ADMIN" and
+Open Internet Explorer again and enter the device's address http://192.168.0.3 (or your address) and this time you will need to enter the user name "ADMIN" and password "uTasker" to get in.

 Try to do something with the FTP server and you will find that it simply won't work anymore.
 This is because it is no longer running in the simulated device and you can rest assured than no one out there will be able to change anything which you have loaded.